JI YAI SHIN

 Remarkably, she did not immediately dominate the KLPGA at the start of the year.
 Two other young golfers, Sun Ju Ahn and Eun Hee Ji, both got out to great starts.
 Ahn won the Korean Women's Open, and Ji won two events in a row and nearly made it three.
 For her part, Shin did notch a bunch of top threes, and did win the MC Square tournament, but still found herself in third on the money list.

 That didn't last long, however.
 Starting with the Seokyung Open, Shin went on a holy tear.
 She won three straight events, becoming the first to do that on the KLPGA since Mi Hyun Kim in the late nineties.
 After a brief break to play at the US Women's Open (see below), Shin returned to Korea, had an 'off week' where she only finished fifth, then won the next two events.
 Her win at the fourth KB Star Tour event was particularly memorable, for it made her only the second golfer in history to win five times in a season on the KLPGA tour.
 It wasn't easy: the first round was not finished on the first day due to darkness.
-Shin had the first round lead, but when they finished the round on the next day, the referees stupidly placed the tee markers on one hole ten yards closer.
-When they discovered the error, they had to throw out the entire results from that round.
+Shin had the first round lead, but when they finished the round the next day, the referees stupidly placed the tee markers on one hole ten yards closer.
+When they discovered the error, they had to throw out the entire results from that round, including Ji Yai's lead.
 This reduced the event to two rounds.
 Shin had a weak second round, so instead of having the lead, like she should have, she found herself four strokes back.
-Not to worry: she shot a sizzling 65 in the third round and won anyway to tie the record.
+Not to worry: she shot a sizzling 65 in the third round and won anyway to tie the record for most wins in a season.

 The next week, she won again to become the first KLPGAer to win 6 times on tour in a year.
 And she was far from done.
 She would win three more events during the season for an astounding nine total wins.
-Ji Yai Shin, who had just the year before become the first woman to break 300 million won in one season, broke 600 million won in one season in 2007.
+Ji Yai Shin, who had just the year before become the first woman to break 300 million won in one season, broke 600 million won in 2007.
 She won half the events she entered on the KLPGA, and only twice finished outside the top 5 (and only once, an 11th place finish, outside the top ten).
 For the second straight year, she finished under 70 in scoring average, nearly a stroke and a half ahead of Eun Hee Ji.
-And even then she wasn't done: she won the Orient Ladies Chinese Open in December, an event that counts towards the 2008 KLPGA season this year.
+And even then she wasn't done: she won the Orient Ladies Chinese Open in December, an event that counted towards the 2008 KLPGA season.

 2007 also marked the year where Shin really made a splash in international golf as well.
 Besides the World Cup and other events mentioned above, she played her first Majors and other top LPGA events, and by and large continued her success there.
 After a weak SBS Open, she played quite well at her first ever Major, the Nabisco, finishing 15th.
 But it was at the US Women's Open where she made the biggest splash.
 Riding her three event win streak on the KLPGA, she played brilliantly at the Open, staying near the lead the entire week, and even holding the lead all by herself entering Sunday.
 She wound up finishing sixth, but made quite a name for herself nonetheless.